Technyder-Inc/pms/README.md

 Troubleshooting a `401: Invalid email or password`:
 - Ensure the user exists and `is_active = TRUE`.
 - Normalize email (lowercase, no spaces) and password (trim spaces).
+- Backend now trims stored emails during lookup to avoid trailing/leading-space mismatches:
+  - If you manually inserted users and the `email` column contains spaces, login will still work.
+  - If a specific email still fails, re-register that user via `POST /api/Auth/register` to ensure a clean record.
 - If only a `password` column exists, set `password_hash` to the literal password once to trigger auto-upgrade on next login:

 ```sql